Bald eagle: Description

 The bald eagle has a body length of 70–102 cm.
 Typical wingspan is between 1.8 and 2.3 m and mass is normally between 3 and 6.3 kg.
 Females are about 25% larger than males, averaging as much as 5.6 kg, and against the males' average weight of 4.1 kg.

 The size of the bird varies by location and generally corresponds with Bergmann's rule: the species increases in size further away from the equator and the tropics.
 For example, eagles from South Carolina average 3.27 kg in mass and 1.88 m in wingspan, smaller than their northern counterparts.
 One field guide in Florida listed similarly small sizes for bald eagles there, at about 4.13 kg.
-Of intermediate size, 117 migrant bald eagles in Glacier National Park were found to average 4.22 kg but this was mostly (possibly post-dispersal) juvenile eagles, with 6 adults here averaging 4.3 kg.
+Of intermediate size, 117 migrant bald eagles in Glacier National Park were found to average 4.22 kg but this was mostly (possibly post-dispersal) juvenile eagles, with six adults here averaging 4.3 kg.
 Wintering eagles in Arizona (winter weights are usually the highest of the year since, like many raptors, they spend the highest percentage of time foraging during winter) were found to average 4.74 kg.

 The largest eagles are from Alaska, where large females may weigh more than 7 kg and span 2.44 m across the wings.
 A survey of adult weights in Alaska showed that females there weighed on average 5.35 kg, respectively, and males weighed 4.23 kg against immatures which averaged 5.09 kg and 4.05 kg in the two sexes.
 An Alaskan adult female eagle that was considered outsized weighed some 7.4 kg.
 R.S.
 Palmer listed a record from 1876 in Wyoming County, New York of an enormous adult bald eagle that was shot and reportedly scaled 8.2 kg.
 Among standard linear measurements, the wing chord is 51.5–69 cm, the tail is 23–37 cm long, and the tarsus is 8 to 11 cm.
 The culmen reportedly ranges from 3 to 7.5 cm, while the measurement from the gape to the tip of the bill is 7–9 cm.
-The bill size is unusually variable: Alaskan eagles can have up to twice the bill length of birds from the southern United States (Georgia, Louisiana, Florida), with means including both sexes of 6.83 cm and 4.12 cm in culmen length, respectively, from these two areas.
+The bill size is unusually variable: Alaskan eagles can have up to twice the bill length of birds from the Southern United States (Georgia, Louisiana, Florida), with means including both sexes of 6.83 cm and 4.12 cm in culmen length, respectively, from these two areas.

 The call consists of weak staccato, chirping whistles, kleek kik ik ik ik, somewhat similar in cadence to a gull's call.
-The calls of young birds tend to be more harsh and shrill than those of adults.
+The calls of young birds tend to be harsher and shriller than those of adults.